Compensation

 What Is Leave Travel Allowance?

 Leave Travel Allowance (LTA), also called Leave Travel Concession (LTC), is a component of an employee’s salary that covers domestic travel costs.
 Under Section 10(5) of the Income Tax Act, 1961, the actual travel expenses incurred during leave are exempt from income tax, subject to specific conditions and limits.
+See the Leave Travel Allowance India guide for the full claim walkthrough, and the LTA block year entry for the four-year cycle.

 Tax Exemption Rules